In the guide

 - any other information provided by the responsible person

-The responsible person can be one of the following:
+The UK responsible person can be any of the following:

-- the manufacturer within the EU (or they can nominate someone else in writing to be the responsible person)
+- the manufacturer within the UK (or they can nominate someone else in writing to be the responsible person)

-- a person in the EU designated by written mandate by a manufacturer that is outside the EU, but has the product manufactured in the EU
+- a person in the UK designated by written mandate by a manufacturer that is outside the UK

 - a distributor, where they place a cosmetic product on the market under their name or trademark, or modify a product already placed on the market in such a way that compliance with the applicable requirements may be affected - for example, repackaging or relabelling

-- the importer (established in the EU who places a product from a country outside the Union on the Union market)
+- the importer (established in the UK who places a product from a country outside the UK on the UK market)

 Rules on animal testing

-It is an offence to test a finished cosmetic product or an ingredient on an animal in order that the product may comply with the requirements of the Regulation.
+It is an offence to test a finished cosmetic product or an ingredient on an animal in order that the product may comply with the requirements of Regulation (EC) No 1223/2009.

 Marking / labelling